 8. Gifts that Give Back

 The coolest gifts are:

 Today’s event participants are savvy and don’t place a high value on items that don’t meet these qualifications.
 It is worth the time spent to impress them.

 One tech conference produced messenger bags from last year’s branded vinyl signage, which attendees sought after.
 Gone are the days when an imprinted pen or stress ball would do the trick.

 Unique dining experiences are the hottest trend right now.
 Ask the venue or caterer if they have a “celebrity” chef on staff who can prepare a sustainable meal and then present it to guests with a short story about where the food origin.

 Look to locations that get guests closer to the food, such as a greenhouse or farm.
 Have guests gather food at a local farmers market, relax over a glass of wine while the chefs prepare it, and then enjoy the fruits of their labor.
 Many venues and destinations are developing farm-to-table programs, don’t hesitate to ask.

 10. Clean Plate Club or “Dad Was Right”

 My dad never let me leave the table without finishing my dinner, so when I heard that the Clean Plate Club was back, I shuddered.
-The good news is, the hospitality industry is taking on food waste in a big way and coming up with creative solutions.
-One of the most creative to pop up in the last few months is the Clean Plate Club.
+The good news is that the hospitality industry is taking on food waste in a big way and coming up with creative solutions.
+One of the most innovative to pop up in the last few months is the Clean Plate Club.
 Here’s how it works:

 Thanks to all of you in our community, you know that events are windows to their organization’s soul.
 You are constantly pushing the envelope, adapting to the latest trends, using creativity and fun to fuel initiatives, and always keeping in mind the planet and her people.
 Green meetings themselves are a trend and cooler than ever before.